PyLops/pyproximal/joss/paper.md

 they can easily include their newly developed proximal operators and solvers; second, they can compare these methods with state-of-the-art algorithms already provided in the library.

+Several projects in the Python ecosystem provide implementations of proximal operators and/or algorithms, which present some overlap with those available in `PyProximal`.
+A (possibly not exhaustive) list of other projects is composed of
-`PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python library for matrix-free linear algebra and optimization.
+*The Proximity Operator Repository* [@Chierchia], *proxalgs* [@Maheswaranathan], *proxmin* [@Melchior], *ProxImaL* [@Chan], and *pyxu* [@Kashani].
+A key common feature of all of the above mentioned packages is to be self-contained; as such, not only proximal operators and solvers are provided, but also linear operators that are useful for the applications that the package targets.
+On the other hand, `PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python library for matrix-free linear algebra and optimization.
 As such, it can seamlessy handle problems with millions of unknowns and inherits the interchangle CPU/GPU backend of PyLops [@Ravasi:2021].
 More specifically, `PyLops` is leveraged in the implementation of proximal operators that require access to linear operators (e.g., numerical derivatives) and/or least-squares solvers